 In 2017, Avon announced its efforts to build on its 25 year legacy of raising breast cancer awareness with the Avon's Breast Health Promise aiming to ensure that every woman, every day is breast health aware.

 In 2018, Avon announced a partnership with the American Cancer Society joining together two iconic names in the fight against breast cancer.
-As part of its multi-year sponsorship of Making Strides Against Breast Cancer walks, Avon will invite its Representatives and their customers, as well as employees, to join Team Avon to raise critical funds and awareness.
-Avon will also donate a portion of proceeds from the sale of their pink ribbon products to the American Cancer Society’s breast health programs.
+As part of its multi-year national presenting sponsorship of Making Strides Against Breast Cancer walks, Avon’s Representatives and their customers, as well as employees, work to raise critical funds and awareness for Team Avon.
+Avon also donates a portion of proceeds from the sale of pink hope products to the American Cancer Society’s breast health programs.

 Avon Breast Cancer Crusade Fundraising

 Avon's Breast Cancer Promise:

 Avon has a long-standing commitment of supporting women.
 In 2017, Avon announced its efforts to build on its 25 year legacy of raising breast cancer awareness.

 Follow these eight simple steps to know your risks, know your body, and know when to talk to your doctor.